Key Takeaways:

 Copyright: Registering your work with a copyright office provides stronger legal protection.

-Trademark: Registering your trademark with a government agency gives you exclusive rights to use it.
+Trademark: A registered trademark with a government agency gives you exclusive rights to use it.

 Patents: Filing a patent application protects your invention for a limited time.